 Like most over-the-counter medications, humans probably use Neosporin as a force of habit, and without any real necessity.
 Should this knowledge impact how we approach putting Neosporin on dogs on dogs?
-Writing for Vetstreet, Dr. Patty Khuly stresses that it should be applied with a light touch “for the slightest of scrapes,” and even then, only for a couple of days.
 For dogs, this is the primary use: minor scrapes and abrasions, and only after you’ve cleaned it beforehand with either warm water or a very simple saline solution.

 For instance, what if you spot some green mucus gathering in the corner of your dog’s eye, the telling sign of an eye infection?
 Reach for plain saline solution and a cotton ball first, not the Neosporin.
 Many dog eye infections are caused by irritants that get trapped in the corner of the eye or under an eyelid.
 In dogs, medicated cream can be both an irritant and an allergen; using it can make your dog’s eyes worse.
 Do not use your topical antibiotic in or on your dog’s eyes unless you have your vet’s approval!

 Ear infections in dogs are typically caused by environmental allergens — such as plant sensitivity or parasite bites — too much hair in a dog’s ear canal, or trapped water.
 You’ll have to treat the underlying cause before trying to tackle any secondary bruising or infection that develops as a result.
 How do you clean a dog’s ears?
-Dogster has two excellent primers on canine ear care, neither of which involve any complex human medication.
+Dogster has excellent advice on how to clean your dogs’ ears, which doesn’t involve any complex human medication.

 As detailed above, the cream is for minor wounds, and is not meant for treating surgical sites.
 Neosporin is intended to prevent bacterial growth.
 If your dog has recently been spayed or neutered, or had a different kind of invasive surgery, antibacterial provisions are part of any such operation.
 The first and primary lines of defense are the stitches and sutures themselves.
 Should you notice any post-operative issues, consult your veterinarian, not your medicine cabinet.